|Return to Henri Charrière Caricature|

 The genesis of Papillon was in 1967.
 Then Henri, living in Caracas, bought a copy of L'Astrangle, a novel by Albertine Sarrazin.
 Albertine had been a "bad girl" in France, had been sent to prison for petty crimes, escaped, recaptured, and while in prison, wrote her book.
 It was Albertine who was Henri's unsuspecting muse and inspiration, but for Albertine's story (which opens up in a new window) you'll have to click here.

-So who's telling the truth, Rene or Flag?
+That does leave the question of what was life in the bagne really like.
+Of the two most credible informants, who's telling the truth, Rene or Flag?
 Actually both are.
 That might be a bit clearer if you read Flag's story by clicking here .

 Papillon, Henri Charrière, Laffont (1969, Eng.
 Ed., Morrow, 1970).
 Henri's account.
 Excellent adventure novel - that's an excellent adventure novel.